Introduction

 Foundations

-Method: Modification of a perimeter and pier and grade beam foundations are measured as a percentage of length; modification of a slab is measured as a percentage of area.
+Method: Modification of a linear wall foundations and pier and grade beam foundations are measured as a percentage of length; modification of a slab is measured as a percentage of area.
 Foundations for additions are not considered, but modification of an existing foundation to enable an addition is considered, such as new or modified footings to support a second floor.

 - Divide the total length of the modified foundation by the total length of the existing perimeter foundation.
 Multiply by 100 to get the percentage of modified foundation.